 - Leveraging collective resources to drive Research & Development (R&D) and standards for existing and emerging technologies

 Since its establishment in 2009, the ECPC has made notable progress in advancing these priorities.
-For example, it developed the ECPC Recommendations for Federal Agencies on Financial Assistance for Emergency Communications to help grant program managers implement consistent guidance across more than 40 emergency communications grant programs.
-It has also coordinated federal input on national policies and regulation, and identified best practices for infrastructure sharing.
+For example, in 2013, the ECPC Grants Focus Group updated the ECPC Recommendations for Federal Agencies on Financial Assistance for Emergency Communications to help federal grant program managers promote consistency in policy across federal financial assistance programs.

 ECPC Administrator: Office of Emergency Communications